Family-Friendly Businesses

 • Breastfeeding policies and supports: Provide private space and breaks for pumping and storing breast milk.
 Understand the federal laws that may be applicable to your business that allows for break time for nursing mothers.

-Boosting the bottom line for families
+Boosting the Bottom Line for Families

 Salaries are important, but so are other benefits you can offer to your employees to ensure they are keeping the most money in their pockets.
 There are several ways that you can help employees boost their bottom line.
 Using tax-advantaged strategies helps employees maximize their dollars.